 At the meeting August 18-19, USApple pegged the size of the 2011 U.S. apple crop at 227.5 million bushels, up from 221.5 million in 2010.

-Mike Rothwell, from Belding Fruit Sales and husband of USApple chair Julia Baehre Rothwell, claimed the extra bushels were in Michigan—though there were departures up and down from the USDA estimate all across the country.
+Mike Rothwell, from Belding Fruit Sales and husband of USApple chair Julia Baehre Rothwell, claimed the extra bushels were in Michigan—though there were departures up and down from the U.S. Department of Agriculture estimate all across the country.

 In Michigan, the number-three state in production, the crop size was bumped to 26.1 million bushels from last year’s frost-damaged crop of 14 million.
 Rothwell said that, with new plantings coming on, the “new normal” for Michigan is probably 24 million bushels.